 About the Interfaith Innovation Fellowship

-In a time of political and cultural division, our nation needs interfaith leaders who can break barriers and build bridges across difference.
+In a time when our country is struggling with the impacts of racial inequality and devastating and divisive pandemic, our nation needs interfaith leaders who can break barriers and build bridges across difference.
 IFYC Alumni do this work throughout many sectors of society.
 Thus, we are proud to support the ongoing leadership development and impact of our Alumni with the Interfaith Innovation Fellowship.
 This fellowship is an opportunity for leaders to learn from each other and experts in the field of innovation.
+Alumni with creative ideas for social change centered on interfaith cooperation are invited to apply for the 2021 Cohort of the Interfaith Innovation Fellowship.

 The Interfaith Innovation Fellows receive: